Event research Harlequins V Newcastle Red Bulls - Prem Rugby Cup

 Official website

-Newcastle Red Bulls, formerly known as Newcastle Falcons, is a rugby union team that play in the Gallagher PREM, England's highest division of rugby union.
+Newcastle Red Bulls, formerly known as Newcastle Falcons, is a rugby union team that play in Premiership Rugby, England's highest division of rugby union.

 Newcastle have won five major titles.
 They won the Premiership in 1998 and four domestic cups in 1976, 1977, 2001 and 2004.